x-Slim/Animonculory-Visual-Overhaul/Readme.md

   - [Contact](#contact)

 ## Preamble
-**NOTE**: This list **REQUIRES** the paid update to Skyrim.
-The previous version which used the non paid update is **NO LONGER SUPPORTED.**

 Animonculory Visual Overhaul (AVO) is designed as a base for your own modlist.
 Featuring graphical enhancements, mandatory bug fixes and tweaks and method patching, it is the perfect base to build upon.
-AVO is made for Skyrim Special Edition Version 1.6.353 (also known as Anniversary Edition) and uses the .exe of that version as well.
+AVO is made for Skyrim Special Edition Version 1.6.640/659 (also known as Anniversary Edition) and uses the .exe of that version as well.
 It uses [Solas Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/49004) by default; however, it can support whichever weather mod you wish to use.

 The full modlist can be viewed [here](https://loadorderlibrary.com/lists/animonculory-visual-overhaul), a selection of screenshots can be viewed [here](https://imgur.com/a/mcpBqFW) and a video showcase by DroppedIceCream can be viewed below.